sqoshi/mask-imposer/readme.md

 Mask imposer is a tool for overlaying face mask over human central faces.

-Application main purpose is to allow users to make fake datasets of people in face masks.
+Application main purpose is to make fake datasets of people in face masks.
 Since there is no available free dataset, application is useful in machine or deep learning in classification/ recognition problems.

 ## General